lin-shuyu/ladder-latent-data-distribution-modelling/README.md

 To use our demo code, please:
 1. First install all the required libraries, add the virtualenv as a jupyter kernel.
 2. Launch a jupyter notebook by calling `jupyter-notebook` on the command line in the project folder.
-3. Navigate to the `demo/` folder.
-4. Open `latent-space-interpolation-mnist.ipynb`.
+3. Open `latent-space-interpolation-mnist.ipynb`.
-5. Run the code prepared one cell at a time.
+4. Run the code prepared one cell at a time.
 The default setting will initiate a latent space interpolation for MNIST digit dataset.
-6. Please feel free to change parameters, such as `n_step`, `n_iter` and start and end image index (`idx_start` and `idx_end`), to see results for different setting.
+5. Please feel free to change parameters, such as `n_step`, `n_iter` and start and end image index (`idx_start` and `idx_end`), to see results for different setting.

 \[To add\] `.json` file for MNIST fashion dataset for the interpolation demo and the demo code for CelebA dataset.